-Although pioneers followed the blazes cut in trees and drawings of the sun, moon and animals left by Native Americans on the Cabin Creek War Road to Upper Blue Licks, the modern visitor should use KY 57 north in Nicholas County.
-The put-in for this 6 ½ mile float is at the end of KY 57 where it meets Licking River.
+Although pioneers followed the blazes cut in trees and drawings of the sun, moon and animals left by Native Americans on the Cabin Creek War Road to Upper Blue Licks, the modern visitor should use Milltown Road in Nicholas County.
+The put-in (Upper Blue Licks Carrydown) for this 6 ½ mile float is off of Milltown Road (KY-3315) where it meets the Licking River.
 You will see a pull off on the left when the road reaches the river where you can haul your boat down to the river bank.
 If you keep driving until you parallel the Licking River for a time, you’ve traveled too far.

-The old ford for KY 57 is easily visible at the put-in.
-This section accommodates the rankest beginning paddler since the Licking rarely drops along this stretch.
+The old ford for Milltown Road/Hilltop Road is easily visible at the put-in.
+This section accommodates the beginning paddler since the Licking barely drops along this stretch.
 At low water in fall, this float will give your paddling arms a workout.
 A small john boat with a small outboard or electric trolling motor would work well on this section of Licking River.

-The take-out is on Clay WMA, off KY 3315 (Cassidy Creek Road).
-Follow the boat ramp signs at the Clay WMA offices on KY 3315.
-This gravel road goes for several miles and forks early into the drive.
-Veer to the right and keep going until the road dead ends at the ramp parking lot.
+The take-out is on Clay WMA, off KY 57 (Cassidy Creek Road).
+Follow the boat ramp sign at the Clay WMA offices.
+Clay WMA Road #2 is a gravel road that goes for several miles and forks at 0.6 miles into the drive.
+Keep to the right and keep going until the road dead ends at the ramp parking lot.

 When floating this portion of the Licking River, look for newer looking rip-rap rock on your left (looking downstream) at the take-out or you can easily float past the ramp.